 Definitely not red.
 She’d had a couple glasses of champagne at the reception.
 If she risked red wine now, she’d probably end up with a raging migraine within a couple of hours.
 “White is good.”

-She looked at the door to her side and thought she’d better use the facilities before they took off.
+She looked in the door to her side and knew she’d better use the facilities before they took off.
 While Billy uncorked the wine, she stepped in and splashed water on her face then made the mistake of looking into the mirror.
-Her makeup was good, but it didn’t entirely conceal the black circles under her eyes, and fine lines marred her forehead.
+Her makeup was good, but it didn’t entirely conceal the black circles under her eyes or fine lines creasing her forehead.
 No wonder he was offering her wine.
 She looked tired and stressed out.

 “Steady there.
 I think you drank that a little too fast.”

-She shook her head, trying to clear the growing haze and puzzle this out.
-Then she caught site of something under the open collar of his shirt.
+She shook her head, trying to clear the growing haze in her mind and puzzle this out.
+Then she caught sight of something under the open collar of his shirt.
 A small silver disc.
 It threw off a hazy vibe, interfering with her senses when she tried to use them.
 She hadn’t seen one in more years than she could remember.

 “That’s a witch’s talisman.
-Why would you wear one of those, Billy?”
+Why do you have one of those, Billy?”

-She swayed, and he again caught her shoulders.
 A shadow blocked the open cabin door.
 Why was it still open?
 Why weren’t they preparing to get in the air?

-Boss?
-Was this Mr. Hardy?
-She leaned around Billy and squinted, but her eyes didn’t seem to be working right.
+Who was he talking to?
+She leaned around Billy and squinted, but her eyes weren’t working right.
 The shadow moved closer and took over, plucking the glass out of her hand and passing it to Billy.

 “I’ve got it from here,” he said with Jackson’s voice.

-She’d never forget that voice.
-It haunted her dreams and kept her up nights.
-But how could he be here?
-She struggled to think, to force her eyes to focus on him.
+She’d know that voice anywhere.
+It haunted her daydreams and kept her up nights, but how could he be here?
+She struggled to think and get her eyes to focus on him.
 Yep.
 It was definitely Jackson.

 “What are you doing here, Jackson?”
 Her mouth felt like cotton, and she had to force the words out.

-“Don’t worry, sweetheart, you’re gonna be fine.”
+“Don’t worry, sweetheart.
+You’re gonna be fine.”
 He looked over his shoulder and spoke to Billy.
 “Shut the door and tell Clint we’re ready to take off.”
-Her mind cleared a moment, and she realized what must have happened.
-She sat down hard on the couch, and he moved closer, reaching a hand out to balance her.
-Glaring, she shifted away from him.
-“You drugged me.”

-The moment of lucidity didn’t last long, though, and she stifled a yawn once the words were out, her eyelids sinking closed no matter how hard she fought against it.
-Before the drug took her, she felt him pull her into his lap and cradle her in his arms like a child.
+The moment of lucidity didn’t last long though, and she stifled a yawn once the words were out, her eyelids sinking closed no matter how hard she fought against it.
+Before the drug took her, she was aware of being pulled into his lap and cradled in his arms like a lost lover.
 She couldn’t find the will to struggle.
 Besides, it was kind of nice to stop fighting and sink into his warmth.
-He smoothed the hair away from her face.
-She wasn’t sure if his response was real or imagined.
+He smoothed the hair away from her face, and she wasn’t sure if his response was real or imagined.

 “You didn’t give me much choice, sweetheart.”